Proactive messages allow you to initiate conversations with customers through your mobile SDK channels, based on specified conditions that you define.

 For a more detailed example from the customer’s perspective, see Customer experience: Bot response.

-To compose the message with a bot response
+To compose the message with an AI agent response

 - In the Compose messages section of the proactive message’s configuration page, use the Proactive message box to enter the text for your message.

-- Under Choose how to respond, click Bot.
+- Under Choose how to respond, click AI agent.

-- Note the bot being referenced.
-If it is incorrect, click
+- Note the AI agent being referenced.
+If it is incorrect, click Edit AI agent and choose

-Only bots connected to the channel you selected in the Compose messages section can be used.
-If necessary, create a new bot with the messaging you need, or publish an existing botto the channel.
+Only AI agents connected to the channel you selected in the Compose messages section can be used.
+If necessary, create a new AI agent with the messaging you need, or publish an existing AI agent to the channel.

 - Use the Response drop-down to choose the answer you want to use as your customer follow-up message.
 If needed, click Edit answer to make changes to the selected answer.